Current Account in Brazil

 Brazil - Current Account (billions of U.S. Dollars)

-Analysts who participated in this month’s LatinFocus Consensus Forecast expect a current account deficit of 1.0% of GDP in 2019.
-For 2020, panelists expect the current account deficit to widen to 1.5% of GDP.
+The LatinFocus Consensus Forecast projects a current account deficit of 1.5% of GDP in 2022.
+For 2023, panelists foresee the current account deficit at 1.8% of GDP.

 Brazil - Current Account (USD bn) Data